YiLi-2020/222/content/publication/Au@PDA.md

 # Summary.
 An optional shortened abstract.
 summary: In this work, we applied **supramolecular-template-assisted stratge** to fabricate **nano yolk-shell structures**.
 The idea is to wrap a **plasmonic core** in a dynamic polyphenol network, and fuse a second **polyphenol shell** on it.
-After template degradation, polyphenol shell creates a semi-soft cavity to host the core and additional cargos, while provides an highly-active interface to incoporate targeting peptide motifs via covalent interaction.
+After template degradation, polyphenol shell creates a semi-soft cavity to host the core and additional cargos, while provides an highly-active interface to incoporate targeting peptide motifs.
 In this design, we integrated plasmonic (metal) and photosensitive (polyphenol) materials in a signle yolk-shell structure.
 Novolty of this partice includes **tunable nanomechanical properties** for enhanced photoacoustic imaging, photothermal transduction, and deep-tumor penetration.

 tags:
 - Source Themes
-featured: true
+featured: false

 # links:
 #name: "Cite"